-- A. Plan develop, and implement a Keiser University fundraising program for institutional support and advancement. - B. Plan, develop, and implement a Keiser University alumni development program with which to enhance its relationship with its former and current student constituencies. - C. Enhance the community outreach initiatives of the various extended Keiser University locations to support its community service, public relations, and institutional advancement campaigns.
+- b.
+To further plan, develop, support, and implement the Keiser University alumni development program with which to enhance its relationship with its former and current student constituencies. - c.
+To enhance the community outreach initiatives of the various extended Keiser University locations to support its community service, public relations, and institutional advancement campaigns.